 Again, Legionnaire’s disease is a medical emergency that often requires hospitalization.
 This isn’t something you should try to remedy on your own at home.
 However, there are natural treatments and complementary therapies that can help reduce symptoms and aid in the recovery process once the patient is out of the woods with conventional treatment.

-12 Natural Treatments for Legionnaires’ Disease Symptoms
+Natural Treatments to Support Legionnaires’ Disease Symptoms

 These are natural ways to support the body recovering from Legionnaire’s disease, however, conventional treatment is necessary to combat this aggressive and potentially life-threatening infection.